 - Pay attention to your current state — feelings

 - Wear gloves

-- Auditory/visual reminders – support; phone reminders, trackers, tally counters, sticky notes
+- Auditory or visual reminders — phone reminders, trackers, tally counters, sticky notes

 - Encouraging quotes

 - List pros and cons of habit — scratch back, pick up coins, etc.